zubkov-andrei/pg_profile/doc/pg_profile.md

 Top _pg_profile.topn_ statements sorted by *total_time* (or *total_exec_time*) field of *pg_stat_statements* view

 * *Query ID* - Query identifier as a hash of database, user and query text.
 Compatible with *pgcenter* utility.
+Native *pg_stat_statements* field *qieryid* in hex is shown in square brackets.
 * *Database* - Statement database name (derived from *dbid* field)
 * *Exec (s)* - time spent executing this statement (*total_exec_time* field)
 * *%Elapsed* - execution time of this statement as a percentage of statement elapsed time